wandering-albatross/mars-attacks/README.md

 Invaders tracking implementation is based on the following concepts and assumptions:
 - sliding window that moves over the radar scan,
 - similarity matching is done for every window for every invader,
-- padding is applied to the radar scan to include possible partial matches around the edges.
+- padding is applied to the radar scan to include possible partial matches around the edges,
 - no image processing (opencv etc.) or scientific libs other than bare numpy and Levenhstein lib are used.

 Known Algorithm Issues